cf-toolsuite/sanford/docs/RUN.md

     type: minio
     secretRef:
       name: minio-creds

----
-apiVersion: networking.tanzu.vmware.com/v1alpha1
-kind: EgressPoint
-metadata:
-   name: minio-egress
-spec:
-   targets:
-   - hosts:
-     - "CHANGE_ME"
-     port:
-      number: 443
-      protocol: HTTPS
 ```

 > You will need to replace occurrences of `CHANGE_ME` above with your own `host`, `port`, `access-key`, `secret-key`, and `bucket-name` values that will authenticate and authorize a connection to MinIO instance and bucket you are hosting.
 If you're looking for an easy way to provision MinIO, visit [StackHero](https://www.stackhero.io/en/), create an account, a project, and launch an instance of MinIO.
-Note the `EgressPoint`'s `hosts` value above should be the same as the `Secret`'s `host` value but without the scheme (i.e., do not include `https://`).

 #### Open AI